George S. Patton

 Patton's colorful image, hard-driving personality, and success as a commander were at times overshadowed by his controversial public statements.
 His philosophy of leading from the front, and his ability to inspire troops with attention-getting, vulgarity-laden speeches, such as his famous address to the Third Army, were received favorably by his troops, but much less so by a sharply divided Allied high command.
 His sending the doomed Task Force Baum to liberate his son-in-law, Lieutenant Colonel John K. Waters, from a prisoner-of-war camp further damaged his standing with his superiors.
 His emphasis on rapid and aggressive offensive action proved effective, and he was regarded highly by his opponents in the German High Command.
 The 1970 Oscar-winning biographical film Patton helped popularize his image.

 Early life

-George Smith Patton Jr. was born on 11 November 1885, in the Los Angeles suburb of San Gabriel, California, to George S. Patton and his wife, Ruth Wilson, the daughter of Benjamin Davis Wilson, the second mayor of Los Angeles, and Margaret Hereford, a widow from Virginia.
+George Smith Patton Jr. was born in the Los Angeles suburb of San Gabriel, California on 11 November 1885, the son of George S. Patton and Ruth (Wilson) Patton.
+Ruth Wilson was the daughter of Benjamin Davis Wilson, the second mayor of Los Angeles, and Margaret Hereford, a widow from Virginia.
 The wealthy Patton family resided at Lake Vineyard, built by Benjamin Wilson, on 128 acres in present-day San Marino, California.
 Patton had a younger sister, Anne, nicknamed "Nita".
 Nita became engaged to John J. Pershing, Patton's mentor, in 1917, but the engagement ended because of their separation during Pershing's time in France during World War I. Patton's paternal grandfather was Confederate colonel George S. Patton Sr.